 This is a very easy recipe to follow and a great stepping stone for those who have been missing out on one of life’s simple pleasures cheese!

-The next morning remove the curd from the hoop and place on a draining rack to air dry.
-This will take up to 48 hours every 8 hours drain any whey from the draining rack and turn cheese to enable it to dry evenly on both sides.
+The next morning, remove the curd from the hoop and place on a draining rack to air dry.
+This will take up to 48 hours.
+Every 8 hours drain any whey from the draining rack and turn cheese to enable it to dry evenly on both sides.
 When your cheese is feeling clammy not wet place in a brine solution for 24 hours.